- What is the cost of admission?

 Around 80,000 guests annually visit the Crow Collection.

-Yes, the museum closes for Independence Day, Thanksgiving Day, Christmas Day, and New Year’s Day.
+Yes, the museum closes for Independence Day, Thanksgiving Day, Christmas Eve, Christmas Day, New Years Eve* and New Years Day.

 The museum does not appraise, authenticate, or identify works of art.
 If you are interested in learning more about a work of art that you own, you can find a certified appraiser at http://www.appraisersassoc.org/.